jli283/jli283.github.io/index.md

   - Commutative Algebra seminar, UIC, March 2022.

 #### Other presentations
+- Lightening talk at Macaulay2 workshop at UMN 2023.
 - Poster at 2023 JMM AWM section, Boston.
 - Poster at KUMUNU 2022 Fall.
 - Several talks at the graduate student algebraic geometry seminar and the graduate student number theory seminar at UIC.